the-lambda-watchdog/AWS-Lambda-Security-Reports/README.md

 - A scan of the AWS Lambda runtime image, performed every 24 hours.
 - Reports on potential security vulnerabilities and issues detected during the scan.
 - Continuous insight into the security posture of AWS Lambda environments.
+- Issues created by this bot in the [aws/aws-lambda-base-images](https://github.com/aws/aws-lambda-base-images) repository are also mirrored here for visibility, transparency and long-term tracking.

 ### Key Features:
 - **Daily updates**: Each release contains the latest scan results for the AWS Lambda runtime image.